mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 Presently, seeding a driver with an initial list of ReplicaSet or MongoS addresses is somewhat cumbersome, requiring a comma-delimited list of host names to attempt connections to.
-A standardized answer to this problem exists in the form of SRV records, which allow administrators to configure a single hostname to return a list of host names.
+A standardized answer to this problem exists in the form of SRV records, which allow administrators to configure a single SRV record to return a list of host names.
 Supporting this feature would assist our users by decreasing maintenance load, primarily by removing the need to maintain seed lists at an application level.